smithy-lang/smithy/docs/source/1.0/guides/building-models/build-config.rst

 Plugin names MUST match the following pattern: ``^[A-Za-z0-9\-_.]+$``.

-SmithyBuild will attempt to resolve plugin names using `Java SPI`_ to locate an instance of ``software.amazon.smithy.build.SmithyBuildPlugin`` that matches the given plugin name (via ``matchesPluginName``).
-SmithyBuild will log a warning when a plugin cannot be resolved.
+smithy-build will attempt to resolve plugin names using `Java SPI`_ to locate an instance of ``software.amazon.smithy.build.SmithyBuildPlugin`` that matches the given plugin name (via ``matchesPluginName``). smithy-build will log a warning when a plugin cannot be resolved.

-SmithyBuild DOES NOT attempt to automatically download and install plugins.
+smithy-build DOES NOT attempt to automatically download and install plugins.
 Plugins MUST be available in the Java class path or module path in order for them to be discovered.